splunk/splunk-app-examples/case_studies/dependency_checking_app_example/README.md

 This is an example Splunk App that demonstrates how to use a setup page to check for the installation of app dependencies.
 This example adheres to Splunk Application Certification standards.

 This app requires that users configure the weather app as a dependency in order to complete the setup process.
-The setup page checks whether the dependent app is configured, and updated to specific version before allowing users to access the app home page."
+The setup page checks whether the dependent app is configured and updated to a specific version before allowing users to access the app home page.

 # Setup Page Entry Point